KeYProject/key/examples/heap/list_seq/README.txt

 The proofs for ArrayList require straight forward interaction or run automatically.

-The proofs for LinkedList require more interaction.
-The proof of "remove" has not been finished entirely, yet.
+The proofs for LinkedList require more interaction but can all be proved.

+The class SimplifiedLL.java contains specification and code for a specification/verification comparison with examples in directory ../list_recursiveSpec.

 Apr 2012, M.U.